How to Create Your Author Website

 Whether you plan to build your own website or hire a web designer, here are the assets you’ll want to gather:

-• Blurbs.
-Have your book descriptions and blurbs ready to go.
+Blurbs.
+Have book descriptions and blurbs ready to go.
 If you are an established writer, your author web designer can pull from existing online sources.

-• Social Media Profiles.
-Include links to your Facebook author page, Twitter, Instagram, or Goodreads on your website.
-After launching your website, you’ll update your social platforms with a link back to your website.
+Social Media Profiles.
+Include links to your Facebook author page, Threads, Instagram, LinkedIn or Goodreads profiles on your website.
+After launching a new website, you’ll update the social platforms with a link back to your site.

-• Reviews.
-Collect any positive recognition, press, or reviews that your work has garnered in the media.
+Reviews.
+Collect any positive recognition, press, or reviews that your work has garnered from peers or in the media.

 Step 3.
 Choose A Website Builder